 The work to explore Muhlenberg’s Lutheran heritage is a shared effort at the College.
 Below are some of the leaders and collaborators on this project.

-• Janelle Neubauer, Director of Religious & Spiritual Life, project leader: [email protected]
+• Janelle Neubauer, Director of Religious & Spiritual Life, project co-leader: [email protected]

 • William Gruen, Professor of Religious Studies & Director of the Institute for Religious & Cultural Understanding, project collaborator: [email protected]

-• Todd Lineburger, Vice President for Communications & Marketing, project collaborator: [email protected]
+• Todd Lineburger, Vice President for Communications & Marketing, executive sponsor: [email protected]

 Contact Us